Slavetomints/slavetomints.github.io/markdown/guides/network-security/nmap/basic-scans.md

 Nmap done: 256 IP addresses (7 hosts up) scanned in 12.34 seconds
 ```

 Wow!
 That's a lot of information!
 So we now need to figure out what is what.
-Some of it is pretty simple, such as `192.160.0.200`
+Some of it is pretty simple, such as `192.160.0.200`.
+We know from the MAC Address that it is an Apple device, such as an iPhone or an iPad
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwMzYyMDU0Niw3NTE2NzM0NDcsMTMyOT
+eyJoaXN0b3J5IjpbLTIxMDgyMTU1ODUsNzUxNjczNDQ3LDEzMj
-UzNzQyMl19
+k1Mzc0MjJdfQ==
 -->